Russia's Putin calls for regional currency union

 He gave no details but suggested it would be beneficial for the three countries to work closely together as they try to overcome their economic difficulties.

-Kazakhstan, the second-largest post-Soviet oil producer and economy after Russia, has said the three nations should synchronise their monetary policies before considering adopting a single currency.
+Kazakhstan, the second-largest post-Soviet oil producer and economy after Russia, has said the three nations should synchronize their monetary policies before considering adopting a single currency.

 Grigory Marchenko, a former head of Kazakhstan's central bank, has estimated that it would take 10 to 12 years before such a currency was introduced.